ray-project/ray/doc/source/data/creating-datastreams.rst

 .. tabbed:: PyTorch

-    If you already have a Torch dataset available, you can create a Ray Dataset using :class:`~ray.data.from_torch`.
+    If you already have a Torch dataset available, you can create a Datastream using :class:`~ray.data.from_torch`.

     .. warning::
         :class:`~ray.data.from_torch` doesn't support parallel
         reads.
-You should only use this datasource for small datasets like MNIST or CIFAR.
+You should only use this datasource for small datastreams like MNIST or CIFAR.

     .. code-block:: python